Accredited EMS Fellowship

 While exceptionally busy, the Fellowship is still flexible enough to allow time for self-directed projects.
 There are opportunities for experiences with Law Enforcement, the UW Emergency Education Center, and the UW Simulation Center.
 The culmination of this Fellowship will be an EMS physician who is qualified to be a leader in Prehospital medicine.
 The graduating fellow will also be well-suited to pass their ABEM EMS sub-specialty board certification upon completion of the program.

 The Fellow will have the opportunity to work closely with core prehospital faculty in the Department of Emergency Medicine, including:

 |Michael Lohmeier, MD||Michael Steuerwald, MD|

 Thank you for your interest in the University of Wisconsin Emergency Medical Services Fellowship.
-If you have any additional questions or would like to apply for a Fellow position, please contact EMS Fellowship Director, Dr. Michael Mancera.
+If you have additional questions about the fellowship, please contact EMS Fellowship Director, Dr. Michael Mancera.